mrzealot/absolem/index.md

 The other thing I had to address was the "polish" of the outlines, the cover layers, and the fancy-ization in general.
 And here is where the second half of the above-mentioned comment comes into play:
 "I'm totally unapologetic about the looks as the design is completely driven by ergonomics decisions...
 The only minor things I have my 'aesthetic influence' in is how the corners are rounded, how thick the margin is, how big the back opening is, etc.".
-Suffice it to say, that "minor influence" quickly turned into an incredible OCD phase where I fought witht gaps, joints, and corner roundings so minor that you'd barely even notice.
+Suffice it to say, that "minor influence" quickly turned into an incredible OCD phase where I fought with gaps, joints, and corner roundings so minor that you'd barely even notice.
 The amount of time I pissed away trying to make them look _juuuust right_ was nothing short of ridiculous.
 I, of course, also scheduled a complete rewrite while I was at it so the code can be as logically structured and "elegant" as I can make it (because why wouldn't I?).